paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 Output:
   - [`RuntimeApiMessage`][RuntimeApiMessage]
-  - [`DisputeParticipationMessage`][DisputeParticipationMessage]

 ## Functionality

-This assumes a constant `DISPUTE_WINDOW: SessionIndex`.
+This assumes a constant `DISPUTE_WINDOW: SessionWindowSize`.
 This should correspond to at least 1 day.

 Ephemeral in-memory state: